openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/advanced-operations/zfs-backup-restore.md

 ## Reference

-See the [velero documentation](https://velero.io/docs/) to find all the supported commands and options for the backup and restore.
+Refer to the [Velero documentation](https://velero.io/docs/) to find all the supported commands and options for the backup and restore.